-In this notebook we’ll go over basic graph analysis using the GraphFrames package available on spark-packages.org.
-The goal of this notebook is to show you how to use GraphFrames to perform graph analysis.
-We’re going to be doing this with publicly available bike data from the Bay Area Bike Share portal we are going to be using the second year of data available on that site.
+This topic covers basic graph analysis using the GraphFrames package.
+The goal of this topic is to show you how to use GraphFrames to perform graph analysis.
+You’re going to be doing this with publicly available bike data from the Bay Area Bike Share portal, specifically analyzing the second year of data.

 Graph processing is important aspect of analysis that applies to a lot of use cases.
 Fundamentally graph theory and processing are about defining relationships between different nodes and edges.
 Nodes or vertices are the units while edges define the relationships between nodes.
 This works great for social network analysis and running algorithms like PageRank to better understand and weigh relationships.

-As mentioned, in this example we’ll be using bay area bike share data.
+As mentioned, in this example you’ll be using Bay Area bike share data.
 This data is free for use by the public on the website linked above.
-The way we’re going to orient our analysis is by making every vertex a station and each trip will become an edge connecting two stations.
+The way you’re going to orient your analysis is by making every vertex a station and each trip will become an edge connecting two stations.
 This creates a directed graph.

-Prior to reading in some data we’re going to need to install the GraphFrames library.
-See Libraries Be sure to follow the directions for specifying the maven coordinates.
+Prior to reading in some data you’re going to need to install the GraphFrames library as a Spark package.
+See Libraries.
+Be sure to follow the directions for specifying the Maven coordinates.